dokerwin/-Designing-multi-layered-web-applications/README.md

 It's important to note that the choice between these architectures depends on the specific needs of the project.
 In some cases, a combination of these architectures may be used to achieve the desired outcomes.

 Each of these architectures has its advantages and disadvantages, and the right choice depends on the specific requirements and features of the project.

+# Practical example

+## Promotions microservice

+I will show you the difference between architectures based on the examples below.

+First of all let’s see why microservice is needed.
+The best option to show the use cases of the microservice.
+See below.

+Primary Actor: Shopper

+Goal: The primary goal of this use case is to apply promotions to a basket and calculate the total price after applying the promotions.

+## Precondition:

+The Shopper has added items to their basket.
+Postcondition:
+The Shopper can see the updated total price of their basket after applying the promotions.

+## Basic Flow:

+1. The Shopper selects the items they want to purchase and adds them to their basket.
+2. The Shopper selects the "Finish and Pay" option in the user interface.
+3. The Application Service (acting as the controller) receives the request to apply promotions and sends it to the promotion service.
+4. The promotion service fetches the available promotions from the promotion repository.
+5. The promotion service applies the eligible promotions to the basket.
+6. The promotion service calculates the new total price of the basket after applying the promotions.
+7. The promotion service returns the updated basket with the applied promotions and total price to the Application Service.
+8. The Application Service sends the updated basket with the applied promotions and total price to the user interface.
+9. The Shopper sees the updated basket with the applied promotions and total price in the user interface.
+##  Alternate Flows:

+4a.
+If there are no promotions available, the promotion service skips the promotion application step and proceeds to step 6.\
+5a.
+If there are no eligible promotions for the items in the basket, the promotion service skips the promotion application step and proceeds to step 6.\
+6a.
+If the basket does not meet the minimum requirements for a promotion, the promotion service skips the promotion application step and proceeds to step 7.\
+6b.
+If the basket qualifies for multiple promotions, the promotion service applies all the eligible promotions and calculates the new total price.\
+7a.
+If an error occurs while applying the promotions, the promotion service sends an error message to the Application Service.\
+8a.
+If an error occurs while processing the request, the Application Service sends an error message to the user interface.

+##  Use case name: Manage Promotions

+### Primary Actor: Admin

+Goal: The primary goal of this use case is to manage promotions for the shop.

+### Precondition:

+The Admin is logged in to the admin panel.
+Postcondition:

+The Admin has added, edited or deleted a promotion.
+## Basic Flow:

+1. The Admin opens the "Promotions" section in the admin panel.
+2. The Admin selects the "Add Promotion" option and provides the promotion details.
+3. The Application Service (acting as the controller) receives the request to add a new promotion and sends it to the promotion service.
+4. The promotion service validates the promotion details and adds the new promotion to the promotion repository.
+5. The promotion service returns a success message to the Application Service.
+6. The Application Service sends the success message to the user interface.
+7. The Admin selects the "Edit Promotion" option and selects a promotion to edit.
+8. The Admin modifies the promotion details and saves the changes.
+9. The Application Service receives the request to update the promotion and sends it to the promotion service.
+10. The promotion service validates the updated promotion details and updates the promotion in the promotion repository.
+11. The promotion service returns a success message to the Application Service.
+12. The Application Service sends the success message to the user interface.
+13. The Admin selects the "Delete Promotion" option and selects a promotion to delete.
+14. The Application Service receives the request to delete the promotion and sends it to the promotion service.
+15. The promotion service deletes the selected promotion from the promotion repository.
+16. The promotion service returns a success message to the Application Service.
+17. The Application Service sends the success message to the user interface.
+18. The Admin sees the updated list of promotions in the admin panel.

+## Alternate Flows:

+4a.
+If the promotion details are invalid, the promotion service sends an error message to the Application Service.\
+9a.
+If the updated promotion details are invalid, the promotion service sends an error message to the Application Service.\
+15a.
+If the promotion is being used by existing orders or baskets, the promotion service sends an error message to the Application Service and prevents the promotion from being deleted.

+## Project structural difference
+Let's see difference in project implementation of the architecture with Domain Driven Desing pattern.
+The DDD was special added to the solutions to show you that all these architectures have a lot of common when the DDD is used.

+## Layered architecture

+We can see here three main layers -

+Presentation layer:
+    Layered.Api

+Bussiness layer:
+    Layered.Domain
+    Layered.Application

+Data access layer:
+    Layered.Infrastructure

+## Onion architecture

+We can see here three main layers -

+Core(Domain) layer:
+    Onion.Domain.Model
+    Onion.Domain.Services

+Application layer:
+    Onion.Application

+Infastructure layer:
+    Onion.Infrastructure
+    Onion.EntityFramework
+    Onion.Api

+## Hexagonal architecture (Ports and adapters)

+We can see here three main layers -

+Hexagon
+    Core(Domain) layer:
+        Hexagonal.Domain.Model
+        Hexagonal.Domain.Services

+    Application layer:
+        Hexagonal.Application

+Infastructure layer:
+    Hexagonal.Infrastructure
+        Hexagonal.EF.Adapter
+        Hexagonal.Grps.Adapter
+        Hexagonal.Rest.Adapter
+    Hexagonal.Startup